 Coach Paul Burnam joined Providence Day School in 2004 and is the Middle School Wrestling Coach and Program Head.
 Over the years he has also served as head coach for the middle school football and track & field teams.
 As a college athlete, Coach Burnam competed for two years at the Division II collegiate level at Morningside College as well as Arizona Western College.
 He started 33 straight career games on the offensive line.
 After his final year of playing college football, Coach Burnam was a student assistant for the Morningside College football team.

 Dynamic karate instructor Irwin Carmichael has studied karate for over 30 years and has taught at Summer at Providence Day since 1998.
 He is a ninth degree black belt in Kempo Karate and oversees several martial arts schools in the Charlotte area.
-Sheriff of Mecklenburg County, he teaches defensive tactics to local, state and county law enforcement personnel.
+Former Sheriff of Mecklenburg County, he teaches defensive tactics to local, state and county law enforcement personnel.

 Coach Adam Hastings came to Providence Day as head football coach in 2015 after serving as the head coach at Ardrey Kell High School.
 While at Ardrey Kell, Hastings was named the Southwestern 4A Coach of the Year in 2010, the Marine Semper Fi Coach of the Year for North and South Carolina in 2011, and a finalist for the Bronko Nagurski High School Coach of the Year in 2014.